neuml/py27hash/README.md

 py27hash: Python 2.7 hashing and iteration in Python 3+
 ======

-## About
-This package is designed to support Python 2.7 hashing and iteration in Python 3+.
-While there are a number of Python 2/3 compatibility libraries most are designed to support the old API classes/methods.
-This package will ensure the exact same behavior for dictionaries and sets

-Python 2 will reach end of life (EOL) on January 1st, 2020.
-This package helps ease the migration from Python 2 to 3 for applications that depended on the old hash/iteration order of sets/dicts.
-Even when setting PYTHONHASHSEED=0, the hash (and default iteration order) will still be different as the hashing algorithm changed in Python3.
-Python 3.6 changed the default iteration order to insertion order.
+This package helps ease the migration from Python 2 to 3 for applications that depend on the old hash/iteration order of sets/dicts.
+Even when setting PYTHONHASHSEED=0, the hash (and default iteration order) will still be different as the hashing algorithm changed in Python 3.
+This package allows Python 2.7 hashing and set/dict iteration.

-One target use case is with machine learning.
-Optimization of machine learning model hyperparameters can take a very long time and if a model was built under Python 2 and feature set/dicts used the default sort order, new parameters would need to be used.
-This library can be used to allow a full conversion to Python 3 while fixes are made to re-optimize large model parameters.

-This package implements logic in cpython 2.7 C source, mainly the Objects/ folder in pure Python.
-Performance was not a goal of this package and it will perform worse than native collections.
-It should only be used when there is a clear use case to preserve Python 2.7 hashing/iteration to ease a transition to Python 3.

 ## Installation
 The easiest way to install is via pip and PyPI